Home > Child Trust Fund > Investing in stocks and shares

 So, is investing riskier than putting money in a savings account?

-With savings accounts, how much money you make depends on interest rates.
-You can’t technically lose money, but it's worth considering whether the interest rate will beat inflation.
-If not, you could be losing money in "real terms", which is when the price of the things you want to buy goes up faster than the amount of interest your savings make.
+How much money you make in this type of account depends on interest rates.
+You can’t technically lose money, but if inflation (how much things cost) goes up by more than you make in interest you could be losing money in "real terms", which is when the price of the things you want to buy goes up faster than the amount of interest your savings make.

 How can I invest my money?